 Feel free to send me your stories and memories of your time on Masirah whether it's past or present.
 If you cannot send by email for some reason then please send me a comment through the HOME > Contact Me page and I can send you my postal address.
 It's always good to know what is going on at the moment on the island that we all dreaded going to but learned to love while we were there.
-There is a website that is up to date with current happenings on the island and that can be found at the Masirah Water Sports Club site.

 Remember this letter?
 Sent in by Dave Hancock. - Thanks Dave, I remember it but I don't have a copy.